Skip to main content

 How Does Japan Celebrate Christmas?

-Christmas in Japan is somewhat different from our western traditions.
-Japanese Christmas Eve is like a second Saint Valentine’s day and highly anticipated among couples.
-A more homey tradition is to have a meal with your partner or kids eating “traditional” KFC chicken and Christmas cake while exchanging gifts.
+Christmas in Japan is somewhat different from our Western traditions.
+Japanese Christmas Eve is like a second Saint Valentine’s Day and is highly anticipated among couples.
+A more homey tradition is to have a meal with your partner or kids, eating “traditional” KFC chicken and Christmas cake while exchanging gifts.

-Surprisingly, December 25th has such little importance in the Japanese calendar that it is not even a public holiday.
-Some Japanese people may organize Christmas dinners with friends, but it lacks any Christian and homey sense.
+Surprisingly, December 25 has such little importance in the Japanese calendar that it is not even a public holiday.
+Some Japanese people may organize Christmas dinners with friends, but this day lacks any Christian and homey sense.

 Does Santa Claus Exist in Japan?

-Inside the Buddhist culture, there is a character that may remind you of Santa Claus: Hotei (布袋), also known as the “fat Buddha”.
+Within the Buddhist culture, there is a character that may remind you of Santa Claus: Hotei, also known as the “happy Buddha.”
 Although he is different from his Christian counterpart, as a good fortune God, he is often depicted with a bag full of goods and accompanied by children.

 Even though giving gifts in the name of Santa Claus is not particularly rooted in Japan, the figure of Santa Claus is everywhere during the Christmas Holidays, such as in stores, restaurants, and TV programs.
 In addition, Osaka holds The Great Santa Run annually, a charity race in which all participants run dressed as Santa Claus.

-Are you in Japan between November and January?
-Here there is a bunch of activities you can add to your itinerary related to Christmas.
+If you are in Japan between November and January, there are a bunch of activities you can add to your itinerary related to Christmas.

 Visit the Winter Illuminations

-Although you may have noticed that the meaning of Christmas is not as intense as in the Western countries, Japan is an expert in decorating and creating shows.
-Like western countries, they decorate the streets with marvelous Christmas lights.
-The Japanese know how to create fantastic light and sound shows called “Christmas Illuminations” which are displayed in public spaces.
+Although you may have noticed that the meaning of Christmas is not as intense as in Western countries, Japan is an expert in decorating and creating seasonal products.
+Like Western countries, they decorate the streets with marvelous Christmas lights.
+The Japanese know how to create fantastic light and sound shows called “Christmas Illuminations,” which are displayed in public spaces.

-If you have the chance, I highly recommend visiting the Tokyo illuminations or the ones on Enoshima island.
+If you have a chance, I highly recommend visiting the Tokyo illuminations or the ones on Enoshima Island.

 Visit Shops to Enjoy Interior Christmas Decorations

-One of the most curious recent Japanese Christmas traditions is fukubukuro (福袋).
-It consists of sale bags containing surprise goodies, whose content you will not discover until you open it at home.
-Formerly, the fukubukuro began during the New Year period, but nowadays you can find these bags in stores during the month of December.
+One of the most curious recent Japanese Christmas traditions is fukubukuro.
+It consists of sealed bags containing surprise goodies, whose content you will not discover until you open them at home.
+Formerly, the fukubukuro began during the New Year period, but nowadays, you can find these bags in stores during December.

 In each bag, there are usually about five or six products of a higher or lower quality of goods, depending on the price you have paid.
 In some cases, you will be able to leave the store with a bag, backpack, or even a suitcase loaded with merchandise, instead of a simple paper bag.